AC tonnage refers to the amount of heat an HVAC unit can remove per hour.

 Better Efficiency and Longer Lifespan

-An undersized unit will constantly run, which can cause excessively dry air and shorten the equipment's lifespan since it is running so much of the time.
-However, an oversized unit will tend to short-cycle.
-This can prevent the system from removing enough humidity, making for a damp home susceptible to mold.
-An oversized system that short-cycles will cause your unit to work harder than intended to keep you cool; you’ll spend more money on replacement parts or frequent AC servicing.
+An undersized unit will constantly run, which can shorten the equipment's life span since it is running so much of the time.
+However, an oversized unit will tend to short-cycle, meaning the unit turns on and off before adequately or evenly cooling your home.
+An oversized system that short-cycles will cause your unit to work harder than intended to keep you cool.
+In some cases, it can also cause high levels of humidity and mold growth in your home, leading to expensive AC repairs or frequent AC servicing.

 While some home appliances such as microwaves and refrigerators are worth the extra cost, bigger is not better for your HVAC system.
 A 2-ton AC unit costs approximately $2,250, while a 5-ton AC unit costs around $5,500 on average, so choosing an oversized unit could mean the difference between thousands of dollars.

 As mentioned above, an oversized AC unit can do more harm than good, but you could also end up overpaying for an undersized unit that kicks the bucket prematurely from overuse.
 If you’re unsure of the right-sized AC tonnage you need for your home, speak with an HVAC contractor near you to avoid turning your AC investment unit into a money pit.